elastic/elastic-otel-node/packages/opentelemetry-node/docs/metrics.md

 ## Enabled by default

-In this distribution matrics are enabled by default and sent to the endpoint configured by you.
+In this distribution metrics are enabled by default and sent to the endpoint configured by you.
 If you wish to disable metrics you can by setting the env variable `ELASTIC_OTEL_METRICS_DISABLED` to the string `true`.